 - ¼ teaspoon ground black pepper

-- 1 lb spaghetti cooked
+- 1 lb pasta cooked spaghetti or rotini

 Instructions